 When Should You Ask?

 These relationships lay the foundation so when it’s time to ask for recommendations, it’s easy for people to say yes.
 Many colleges open applications over the summer, so consider asking for letters in late spring or early summer of your junior year.
+Typically teacher recommendations should be written by a teacher from your junior or senior year, ideally one who knows you as well through one of your extra-curriculars.

 - Ask for extra help when needed, or offer help to peers